Eridel1/vscode-docs/docs/setup/enterprise.md

 DateApproved: 05/02/2024
 MetaDescription: Learn about Visual Studio Code's enterprise support features.

----
-# Enterprise Support

-Visual Studio Code can be used as a development tool for enterprise teams of all sizes.
-As an IT admin, you can configure VS Code to achieve consistency and compatibility across your organization.

-## Network: Common hostnames

 A handful of features within VS Code require network communication to work, such as the auto-update mechanism, querying and installing extensions, and telemetry.
 For these features to work properly in a proxy environment, you must have the product correctly configured.

 Refer to the [network common hostnames list](/docs/setup/network.md#common-hostnames) for the required domains.

-## Group Policy on Windows

 System administrators need a way to control default software settings across all client machines in their organization.
 Group Policy is a client solution that gives administrators flexibility to implement the behavior for each of the available policies and settings.